trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 OnlyKey works just like any other FIDO2 or FIDO U2F token.
 The first step to use a security key is to register the key and then once registered you can login to that site with the key.

-To use OnlyKey as a security key follow the instructions given by the website where you wish to register OnlyKey.
+To use OnlyKey as a security key, follow the instructions given by the website where you wish to register OnlyKey.
 When using Onlykey as a security key you will see the light flash blue, press any button on the OnlyKey to register or login to a site.

 {% include tip.html content="If I press an OnlyKey button where a password is already assigned won't OnlyKey type out my password?

 No, while OnlyKey is flashing blue it will not type out any information, OnlyKey also has a 2 second cool off period to ensure this does not happen accidentally.

-While you can press any button, some user's may prefer to always press the button of unused slot for FIDO authentication.
+While you can press any button, some users may prefer to always press the button of unused slot for FIDO authentication.
 For example, keep slot 6a unused and always press OnlyKey button 6 for FIDO authentication.
 " %}

 #### Security Key Advanced {#security-key-advanced}

-One touch login may be configured with a security key by assigned the FIDO U2F two-factor mode to a slot.
+One touch login may be configured with a security key by assigning the FIDO U2F two-factor mode to a slot.

 {% include callout.html content="**Step 1.** Select a slot that you wish to use with U2F mode by selecting the radio button and then selecting ''Submit''." type="default" %}